Filing requirements

 Amount

-The amount of the filing official fee is set at (Order of 24 April 2008 on official fees for procedures collected by the INPI, Annex):
+The amount of the filing official fee is set at (Order of April 24, 2008 on the official fees for procedures collected by the INPI, Annex):

-The amount of the search official fee is set at (Order of 24 April 2008 on official fees for procedures collected by the INPI, Annex):
+The amount of the search official fee is set at (Order of April 24, 2008 on the official fees for procedures collected by the INPI, Annex):

-- under priority of a Swiss application (Decision 92-286 of the INPI Director General), if the content is identical and if the search report is provided at the time of paying the search official fee;
+• under priority of a Swiss application (Decision 92-286 of the Director General of the INPI), if the content is identical and if the search report is provided when paying the search official fee;

-- under priority of a Dutch application (Decision 92-287 of the INPI Director General), if the content is identical and if the search report is provided at the time of paying the search official fee;
+• under priority of a Dutch application (Decision 92-287 of the Director General of the INPI), if the content is identical and if the search report is provided when paying the search official fee;

-- under priority of a Belgian application (Decision 96-408 of the INPI Director General) if the content is identical and if the search report is provided at the time of paying the search official fee.
+• under priority of a Belgian application (Decision 96-408 of the Director General of the INPI) if the content is identical and if the search report is provided when paying the search official fee.

 Reduction of official fees